 The Business/Finance Managers are responsible for monitoring the income and expenditure in their academy.
-The UTC's finances are monitored by the central team as part of the central offer.
+Barnby Dun and West Road finances are monitored by the central team.
 Each academy/UTC produces a three-year budget forecast when the budget for the current financial year is being set.